psycopg/psycopg/docs/basic/usage.rst

 .. note::
-    This behaviour is not what `!psycopg2` does: in `!psycopg2` :ref:`there is no final close() <pg2:with>` and the connection can be used in several ``with`` statements to manage different transactions.
+    This behaviour is not what `!psycopg2` does: in `!psycopg2` :ref:`there is no final close() <pg2:with>` and the connection can be used in several `!with` statements to manage different transactions.
 This behaviour has been considered non-standard and surprising so it has been replaced by the more explicit `~Connection.transaction()` block.